Introduction

 $ mkdir -p dir1/dir2 # Create parent directories

-$ mkdir -m 755 dir # Create with permissions
+$ mkdir -m 755 dir # Create with permissionstouch

 Use: Creates empty files/updates timestamps